TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *The first time I saw a guard on the opening level actually react to where you shot them as a 10 year is forever etched into my mind.
-I could not beleive that realism could exist in a video game  -a few years later, when i was allowed to actually play the game, iu sed to love the 2nd level 'Facility', sneaking through the ventilation system above the bathroom stalls, dropping down behind an unsuspecting guard...*
+<blockquote style="font-style: italic; margin-top: 0.5em;">The first time I saw a guard on the opening level actually react to where you shot them as a 10 year is forever etched into my mind.
+I could not beleive that realism could exist in a video game  -a few years later, when i was allowed to actually play the game, iu sed to love the 2nd level 'Facility', sneaking through the ventilation system above the bathroom stalls, dropping down behind an unsuspecting guard...</blockquote>
 </details>

 ---